Austin Apartments That Actually Allow Large Dogs (Verified List)

 Austin Apartments That Allow Large Dogs: East Austin & Riverside

 East Austin (78702, 78721) and the East Riverside corridor (78741) have added significant inventory since 2020.
-Newer builds along Riverside tend to have stricter breed policies but higher weight limits, while older East Austin communities are often more flexible across the board.
+Newer builds along Riverside usually enforce stricter breed policies but set higher weight limits.
+Older East Austin communities are often more flexible on both.

 East Austin & Riverside Large-Dog-Friendly Communities